hangarr/clientize/README.md

 ## Clientize reverse-proxy
 Implements a Hapi-server based reverse-proxy that permits browser clients to make cross-domain requests to secured web-service APIs.

-The package includes an AngularJS 1.3 dashaboard client which can be used to examine the reverse-proxy configuration and create app configuration JSON documents to configure the reverse proxy to support one or more upstream hosts.
+The package includes an AngularJS 1.3 dashboard client which can be used to examine the reverse-proxy configuration and create JSON ("app") configuration documents to configure the reverse proxy to support one or more upstream hosts.

 ## Environment variables
 The main script `index.js` implements a full reverse-proxy and client dashboard application using the orchestrate.io cloud service as configuration storage.
 This implementation is configured with two sets of environment variables.